Ten Mile Drive Newport: Ocean & Mansion Views

 I highly recommend Mama Luisa’s Italian Restaurant, which is a delicious authentic Italian restaurant with historic charm.
 The dining room features home style Italian décor in an elegant setting.
 I loved the cozy, romantic atmosphere.
 I highly recommend the Butternut Squash Ravioli.

 Jane Pickens Theater

 I recommend seeing a move at Jane Pickens Theater, an attractive theater housed in an old church in downtown Newport.
-This charming theater has an old time feeling with the curtains, balcony, décor, and auditorium look.
-This theater shows non-mainstream independent art-house films.
+This charming theater has a very historic vibe with the old-fashioned curtains, balcony, décor, and auditorium look.
+This theater shows mostly non-mainstream independent art-house films.
 Here, you can enjoy a relaxing setting with a glass of wine or luxury snack during the movie.
 We saw “Before Midnight,” which I highly recommend along with the other 2 films in the trilogy, “Before Sunrise” and “Before Sunset.”
-Around Christmas, they screen White Christmas, one of the best classic holiday films around.
+Around Christmas, they screen White Christmas, one of my favorite holiday films.

 Ten Mile Drive – Starts at 367 Bellevue Ave, Newport, RI 02840 at the Elms Mansion.
 Follow the directions on this website.

 Mama Luisa’s Restaurant – 673 Thames St Newport, RI 02840

 Jane Pickens Theater – 49 Touro St, Newport, RI 02840